(updated 10/1/2024)

 As pointed out earlier in 1 John 2:3-4, you know the Lord if you keep his Commandments.
 Therefore, from what we have learned about knowing and denying the Lord, a fundamental statement can be made:

-If you don’t keep the Lord’s Commandments and deny him, then the Lord will deny you when you seek entry into the Kingdom of Heaven and you will be turned away, forever.
+If you deny the Lord or don’t know him by failing to keep the Lord’s Commandments, then the Lord will deny you when you seek entry into the Kingdom of Heaven and you will be turned away, forever.

 The path to Outer Darkness